A multi-operation transaction is a single transaction that includes two or more actions, such as trades, transfers, staking, or rewards collection.

 Breaking down multi-operation transactions into separate actions ensures precise calculations of gains, losses, taxable income, and fees.
 CoinTracker handles each operation accurately, providing:

-- Proper fee deduction: Fees are deducted appropriately, impacting cost basis and gains calculations.
+- Proper fee deduction: CoinTracker deducts fees appropriately, so cost basis and gains calculations stay accurate.

-- Accurate transaction splitting: Complex transactions with multiple inflows and outflows are split to reflect the tax liability for each operation.
+- Accurate transaction splitting: CoinTracker splits complex transactions with multiple inflows and outflows so each operation reflects its own tax liability.

-- Avoiding double counting: By separating the transactions, this prevents the same crypto isn’t counted twice across different operations.
+- Double-counting avoidance: Separating transactions prevents the same crypto from being counted twice across different operations.

 - Reflecting true economic events: Multi-operation transactions, like lending and borrowing, often don't align with standard inflow/outflow transactions.
 We ensure these complex actions are accurately represented to reflect the true economic events, rather than misclassifying them as simple trades.